voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--webui"></a>`bareos::webui`

-This class manages the bareos webui service, package and configuration.
-This class will be automatically included when a resource is defined.
+This class manages the bareos webui service, package and configuration, it will be automatically included when a resource is defined.

 #### Parameters